 3.TINY PNG ONLINE APPLICATION

-Here is the free online compression optimizer that you MUST use at the very end of your mission just to see if your jpeg or png images are compressed to their ultimate and smallest file sizes, which in this case means, zero!
+Here is the free online compression optimizer that you MUST use at the very end of your mission just to see if your jpeg or png images are compressed to their ultimate and smallest file sizes, which in this case means close to zero!
 (0). (***preferably — PNG images)

 Most of the time Riot will do the job amazingly, but there are a few occasions when I just want to see what Tiny PNG has to say.
 Just drag the image into its online page spot and see if there is ANY MORE compression available on the image.
 Open the image up and see the quality.
-Naturally, if its distorted or not to your liking, you know Riot has done its job.
+Naturally, if you’ve added to much compression and the image appears distorted or not to your liking, you know Riot has done its job.

 However, Tiny PNG is a program you cannot do without and it is infinitely more useful than its sister WordPress plugin.
-You may be SURPRISED to find you can get about 10 to 20 or more additional kilobytes of compression out of a particular image.
+You may be SURPRISED to find that Tiny PNG can get about 10 to 20 or more additional kilobytes of compression out of a particular image.

 Do not get alarmed when using Tiny PNG.
-You must keep testing and pulling the image back into the program numerous times and observe how it looks as it goes down to ‘zero’ compression.
+You must keep testing and pulling the image back into the program numerous times and observe how it looks as you get closer down to ‘zero’ compression.
 In all probability, as you gradually increase the image compression, it will look quite good.
-If it is slightly distorted or you deem it to be too much, then just re-apply the previously compressed image at the higher file size.
+Again, if you have added too much compression, then just re-apply the previously compressed image at the higher file size.
 Or, you can use your lowest compressed Riot copy of the photo.
 For me, Tiny PNG is an invaluable application to have as it always re-checks the possibilities of getting your image a bit more compressed!